p4lang/p4c/docs/JSON_format.md

 variable-length field, in which case this attribute must be an expression resolving to an integral value, corresponding to the variable-length field's bitwidth.
+- `max_length`: this attribute needs only be present when the header type includes a variable-length field, in which case this attribute is the maximum width in bytes for the header.

 ### `headers`